-Belfius Financing Company has existing senior and subordinated bonds outstanding.
-Some bonds are listed for trading on the Luxembourg Stock Exchange.
+Belfius Financing Company has existing senior bonds outstanding.
+Only one bond is still listed for trading on the Luxembourg Stock Exchange.

 Since 7 May 2014, the Company merged with Belfius Funding N.V., a company incorporated under Dutch Law.
 In this merger, Belfius Funding N.V. ceased to exist by way of absorption of Belfius Funding N.V. by Belfius Financing Company S.A.
 The shares in the capital of both Belfius Funding N.V. and Belfius Financing Company S.A. were held by the same (sole) shareholder, Belfius Bank SA/NV.